dvelaren/arduino-dash/README.md

 # Arduino + Dash

 This repository implements a Serial communication between an ESP32 and a Python Dash Application running on a PC.
+The ESP32 reads the temperature and humidity from a DHT11 sensor and sends the data to the PC.
+The Dash app plots the data in real time.

 ## Hardware Required
 - ESP32 WROOM 32